 This storyboard does not have a description.

-"We were walking down Portage anyway, seeing the sights, when we saw it.
-There it was, parked, large as alive.
-Really if it was alive...
-That car reposed, calm and gleaming, a FOR SALE sigh in its left window.
-Then before we had thought it all over, the car belonged to us and our pockets empty."
+The car reposed and, calm and gleaming, a FOR SALES sign in its left front window.
+Then before we had thought it over at all, the car belonged to us and our pockets were empty.

-"Hop on in.
-We'll take you home.
-Where do you live?"
+We'll take you home!
+Where do you live?